Beaver Run Project

 The Beaver Run Project is an ongoing water monitoring study of the Beaver Run Reservoir in Westmoreland County, located in western Pennsylvania.
 The project is a collaboration between Indiana University of Pennsylvania (IUP) and the Municipal Authority of Westmoreland County (MAWC).

 As of March 2018, our project website has been completely reformatted/rebuilt for (we hope) better organization and dissemination of project results.
 All field and lab results are current.
-The next major update will be in April, with the addition of all March field and lab data.
 For more information, see Updates.

 About the Project

 In May 2011, IUP faculty Dr. Brian Okey (Geography & Regional Planning) and Dr. Nathan McElroy (Chemistry) began monitoring surface water quality in and around the Beaver Run Reservoir.
 The reservoir and adjacent property is owned and maintained by the Municipal Authority of Westmoreland County (MAWC).
 The ~1300-acre reservoir lies within a "43-square-mile drainage area and serves approximately 130,000 people throughout northern Westmoreland County and small portions of neighboring Armstrong and Indiana counties."